Accreditation valid until: 23. 10. 2029

 Defence requirements

-Prior to submission of the dissertation thesis for its defence, all study duties stated in the ISP must be successfully passed and the same applies for the SDE.
-In addition to this, the student must be an author of at least two original scientific publications relevant to the topic of the dissertation thesis and published during the course of the doctoral study (see Creative Work and Publication Activity requirements).
+Prior to submission of the dissertation thesis for its defence, all study requirements stated in the ISP must be successfully passed and the same applies for the SDE/pre-defence.
+In addition to this, the student must be an author of at least two original scientific publications relevant to the topic of the dissertation thesis and published during the course of doctoral studies (see Creative Work and Publication Activity requirements).

 The dates of the defences for the current academic year can be found here.

-The SAB does not require the summary of the dissertation.
+The SAB does not require a summary of the dissertation.
 The dissertation is submitted electronically via the IS only (not need to print it).

 Dissertation defence